tsmanner/terrasa/players/BrotherGromag.md

   {% include dnd/entity-row.html entity=entity %}
 </table>

+### Letter from Chaplain Mayua

+Inside you find a partially completed design for a tattoo that could go on the palm or back of a hand.

+A simple quipu with three strands, one orange, one green, and one blue, with the following knotted numbers on it:

 | Orange | Green | Blue |
 |--------|-------|------|
 |    7   |   2   |   1  |
 |    9   |   1   |   8  |
 |    1   |   8   |   5  |

+A sudoku to do to "complete" the tattoo design

 ![Sudoku](../assets/img/gromag-sudoku.png)